 Truck accidents can be devastating, and they often cause catastrophic injuries or even death to people on the road.
 Often, the driver's own insurance coverage is limited, not fully covering the degree of loss caused by the crash.
 In many truck accident cases, it may be useful to pursue compensation not only from the individual driver who got into the accident but also from his or her employer.
 There are several theories of liability under which an employer can potentially be held accountable for a crash, such as negligent hiring.
-The truck accident attorneys at Sharifi Firm are dedicated to helping individuals in the Los Angeles region who are trying to recover compensation.Seeking Damages from a Trucking Company Based on Negligent Hiring
+The Los Angeles truck accident lawyers at Sharifi Firm are dedicated to helping individuals in Southern California who are trying to recover compensation.Seeking Damages from a Trucking Company Based on Negligent Hiring

 In California, an employer may be held accountable under a theory of negligent hiring if the victim shows that an employee caused an accident and that the employer is responsible because it negligently hired the employee.
 As a plaintiff, you would need to prove: